xcp-ng/xcp-ng-org/docs/guides.md

 This file gives the system a description of what arrays are configured in the system and what drives are used to create them but doesn't specify what to do with them.
 The system should be able to use this information at boot for automatic assembly of the arrays.
 Booting with the `mdadm.conf` file in place is more reliable but still runs into same problems as before.

-### Stabilizing the RAID Boot Configuation: The initrd Configuration
+### Stabilizing the RAID Boot Configuration: The initrd Configuration

 The other thing we need to do is give the system some idea of what to do with the RAID arrays at boot time.
 The way to do this is by adding instructions for the `dracut` program creating the initrd file to enable all RAID support, use the `mdadm.conf` file we created, and to start the arrays at boot time.